JavierPorron/javierporron.github.io/_pages/about.md

 ### PROJECTS
 * **Demixing of Wasabi transactions by searching for cycles in the Bitcoin blockchain** / jun.
 2022 - Present

 Wasabi is a tool which allows you to preserve anonymity in Bitcoin transactions.
-A tool is developed to demix Wasabi transactions in an optimal way, through the search of cycles, parallelization and other techniques.
+The tool is developed to demix Wasabi transactions in an optimal way, through the search of cycles, parallelization and other techniques.

 &nbsp;
 * **Hybrid Auto-Scaling** / may.
 2019 - jun.
 2019